 And this isn’t to say that the photos don’t work individually.
 Tim knows what he’s doing with his street photography.
 His layering is good and he has a good sense of gesture and timing, but for me the real star of the show is his sequencing.

-Close Your Eyes It’s Too Much shows as sold out on Tim’s website, but you can buy a pdf or on demand copy from Blurb, so it’s still out there.
+Close Your Eyes It’s Too Much is available on demand from Blurb, so it’s a bit expensive.
+I got my copy from Tim’s (defunct, as of 2019) website some time ago and paid somewhat less.
 Tim was on Jon Wilkening’s Creative Bar podcast some time ago, talking about his process and technique (and the book, beginning at minute 49), and it’s worth a listen.
 And he’s active on Twitter, so maybe give him a follow.

 *We’re so boring now….
 That said, I came across an interesting thread last week on Twitter.
 Tim Johns boasted about shouting through a megaphone at passersby to get off their phones, and the Twitterati laid into him.
 It seems that many people use their smartphones for actual, important, business, or to help keep their social anxiety at bay.
 I’m sympathetic to this view, but miss the good old days, when we weren’t all always on our phones, back in, say, 2005, even.